nero2009/nero-portfolio/src/articles/2024-05-20-Dockerize-golang-web-server/index.md

 You can now access the web server by visiting `http://localhost:8080` in your browser.

 In our next article we will look into how we can store the docker image in a docker registry(GitHub Container Registry).

+While it's accurate to say that JavaScript is single-threaded in the sense that it can execute only one piece of code at a time, this doesn't fully capture its capabilities.
+JavaScript's single-threaded nature means that it executes code sequentially, handling one operation at a time until completion.
+However, depending on the environment—whether in a browser or in Node.js—JavaScript can leverage browser APIs or Node.js’s libuv library to handle asynchronous operations using separate threads.

+In this article, we explored how the JavaScript runtime manages asynchronous operations within a single-threaded environment.
+Unlike other programming languages that often use multi-threading to handle asynchronous tasks—a method that can be complex and prone to errors—JavaScript opts for a model that makes asynchronous code appear more synchronous and easier to reason about.
+Key mechanisms such as the event loop, task queue, callback functions, and promises enable JavaScript to manage asynchronous operations efficiently.

+Understanding these concepts is crucial for writing better JavaScript code and building more robust applications.